|

 factory workers in early industrialized east-end Oslo at the turn of the

-century is the foundation for this honest rendition by director Rasmus
+century is the foundation for this earnest rendition by director Rasmus

 Breistein.
-What starts off somewhat staged and theatrical eventually
+What starts off as a somewhat staged and theatrical affair eventually

-as if it is made from the inside, thus avoiding being caught
+as if it was made from the inside, thus avoiding being caught

-adjudicating from an untouchable distance.
+adjudicating from an unassailable distance.
 If there's a distinct

-when it comes to the visual and spatial depiction of Oslo.
+weakness in Ungen, it's the somewhat limited visual and spatial depiction of Oslo.
 The

-photography by Gunnar Nilssen-Vig is arguably the weakest link.
+photography by Gunnar Nilssen-Vig is arguably its weakest link.
 The

-acting, on the other hand, is thoroughly fine, with Sletto and Heide
+acting, on the other hand, is thoroughly solid, with Eva Sletto and

 Steen looking fabulous in the leads.